imanmansour86/portfolio-v3/README.md

 # Portfolio

-This app shows Portfolio page.
+This website shows Portfolio page.
 Users can view projects created by the portfolio owner, as well as contact the owner for information.
 Each project has a title, descriptions, and link to repo URL and demo URL/demo video.
 The website uses Handlebars.js as the templating language and Sequelize as the ORM.

 ## Deployed Link